mikebeer/fastcgi/README.md

 # fastcgi
-Fastcgi written in REXX for Apache
+Fastcgi written in REXX for Apache tested with OOREXX and REGINA 64bit (both Win 11 - 64bit)

 Prerequ:
-Install OOREXX and have .REXX associated with OOREXX programs Install APACHE
+Install OOREXX and have .REXX associated with OOREXX programs AND / OR
+Install REGINA and RXSOCK 64bit and have .REX associated with REGINE

+Install APACHE
 Install mod_fcgid (if not already installed)